Is Bulgaria Safe? 10 Important Insider Travel Tips

 You can check what they look like at the Bulgarian National Bank’s Official website.

 Scammers might try to hand you old, invalid banknotes or coins when returning your change or exchanging money on the street.
-The latter you should never do.
-Also, check the previous scam and warning.

 This scam has been reported mostly at big, touristy places on the Bulgarian Black Sea coast.
-Not only should you be careful in such places, my advice is to generally avoid visiting these unauthentic, overpriced, tourist traps.
+Not only should you be careful in such places, but my advice is to generally avoid visiting these unauthentic, overpriced, tourist traps.

 3. The Beggars

-No matter how miserable, poor, young, old, or disabled they appear to be, they are actually earning more money than you do out of the goodness of people.
+No matter how miserable, poor, young, old, or disabled they appear to be, they are actually earning more money than you out of the goodness of people.

 4. The Fake Taxis

-5. The Pickpockets In Crowded Areas
+5. The Pickpockets in Crowded Areas

-It goes without saying that large gatherings attract pickpockets like magnets everywhere in the world.
+Large gatherings attract pickpockets like magnets everywhere in the world.

-In Bulgaria, one of the most popular places for pickpockets to perform their “crafts” are jam-packed public transportation buses and trams.
-Some are so good that they’ll manage to relieve you of your valuables even while waiting for a few seconds at a traffic light on a street corner.
+Some are so good that they’ll manage to “relieve” you of your valuables even while waiting for a few seconds at a traffic light on a street corner.

 6. The “Free” Gift

 Sometimes in the streets or at underpass exits, a stranger might hand you something small: a postcard, a tiny Christian icon, or a bracelet.
-The person will insist it’s free and it’s a gift for good luck, good fortune, or whatever other reason.

 The moment you take it, they’ll tell you that you have to pay them.
 They’ll follow you around and won’t accept to take back the object they insisted on giving you.